 My earliest memory is copying the sketches that my uncle, an artist, drew in our Bronx apartment when I was 3 years old.
 Later, I studied at the High School of Music & Art in Manhattan.
 While there, I was especially drawn to the abstract compositions of Piet Mondrian.
 I continued taking art classes at the University of Buffalo, the University of Oregon, and in San Francisco.

-One of my first intentional undertakings was creating a series of portraits of people with disabilities.
-The process of inviting friends who have visible and hidden disabilities to come and pose in my studio brought together three major currents in my life: my love of the portrait (especially the paintings of Rembrandt, Velázquez, Titian, van Dyck and Schiele); my work in the disability rights movement, in both the United States and Europe; and my lifetime of experiences as a person with a visible disability.
+One of my first undertakings after getting my own San Francisco studio was to create a series of portraits of people with disabilities.
+The process of inviting friends who have visible and hidden disabilities to pose in my studio brought together three major currents in my life.
+The first is my love of the portrait (especially the paintings of Rembrandt, Velázquez, Titian, van Dyck and Schiele).
+The other critical factors are my life experiences as a person with a visible disability coupled with my career in the disability rights movement, working in both the United States and Europe.

-The process of making art will always present me with so many challenges: carefully observing; intuitively composing; pausing to reflect; and through all of these, remembering to breathe deeply.
+The process of making art will always present me with important challenges: observing carefully, composing intuitively, pausing to reflect, and through all of these, remembering to breathe deeply.